Interplay between substrate rigidity and tissue fluidity regulates cell monolayer spreading: Active vertex model for collective cell spreading

 The model is implemented in Surface Evolver~\cite{brakke1992surface} and solved numerically using the forward Euler method, with a timestep $dt = 0.05$ min.
 At each time step, we update the vertex position and then perform $T_1$ transitions, or neighbour swaps, for edges that become lower than a length threshold $L^* = 0.05$.
-To implement cell influx from the aggregate we calculate the rate of cell additions, $J= G \min(A, A_\text{ag}) / a^*$, where $a^*$ is the mean area of a single cell at equilibrium.
+To implement cell influx from the aggregate we calculate the rate of cell additions, $J(t)= G \min(A(t), A_\text{ag}) / a^*$, where $a^*$ is the mean area of a single cell at equilibrium.
 Then, with probability $J dt$, a random cell from the monolayer within the aggregate area is subdivided into two cells by splitting the cell with a new edge.
 The tissue mechanical parameters are taken from a previous study on MDCK monolayers~\cite{ajeti2019wound}, while the cell flux rate and crawling speeds are chosen to reproduce experimentally measured spreading rates of the monolayer~\cite{yousafzai2020tissue} (Table~\ref{table1}).
-To simulate aggregate spreading, we begin with a monolayer of half the area of the aggregate, located at the center of the aggregate and beginning from a state of mechanical equilibrium.
-We then simulate cell spreading including cell flux and crawling for 400 minutes, tracking the monolayer area and traction forces at each cell vertex of the tissue.
+To simulate {monolayer} spreading, we begin with a monolayer of half the {maximum contact} area of the aggregate, located at the center of the aggregate and beginning from a state of mechanical equilibrium. { The aggregate remains fixed in position as the monolayer spreads out, injecting cells into the monolayer over a maximum area $A_{ag}$~\cite{yousafzai2022active}.} We then simulate cell spreading including cell flux and crawling for 400 minutes, tracking the monolayer area and traction forces at each cell vertex of the tissue.